Jimmy Carson

 James Charles Carson (born July 20, 1968) is an American former professional ice hockey player.
-He played 10 seasons in the National Hockey League with five different teams.
-In 1988, he became only the second teenager in NHL history to score 50 goals in a season; the first was Wayne Gretzky.
+He played 10 seasons in the National Hockey League (NHL) with five different teams.
+In 1988, he set the record for most goals scored in a season by a teenager with 55 goals, which made him the second to score 50 goals in a season and first since Wayne Gretzky (the next person to score 50 goals as a teenager was Steven Stamkos in 2007).

 Playing career

 As a youth, Carson played in the 1980 and 1981 Quebec International Pee-Wee Hockey Tournaments with the Detroit Compuware minor ice hockey team.

-Carson was drafted by the Los Angeles Kings in the 1986 NHL Entry Draft as the second overall pick.
+Carson was drafted by the Los Angeles Kings in the 1986 NHL entry draft as the second overall pick.
 He scored 37 goals as an 18-year-old rookie in the 1986–87 NHL season.
 In just his second NHL season he notched 55 goals, establishing himself as one of the sport's top young players and setting a single season NHL record for most goals by a United States-born player.
-The record was matched by Kevin Stevens in the 1992–93 NHL season, At the end of his second season, Carson was part of the August 9, 1988, blockbuster trade that sent himself, Martin Gélinas, the Kings' three first-round draft picks in 1989, 1991 and 1993, and $15 million cash to the Edmonton Oilers for Wayne Gretzky, Marty McSorley and Mike Krushelnyski.
+The record was matched by Kevin Stevens in the 1992–93 NHL season but not surpassed until Auston Matthews scored 60 in the 2021-22 season.
+At the end of his second season, Carson was part of the August 9, 1988, blockbuster trade that sent him, Martin Gélinas, the Kings' three first-round draft picks in 1989, 1991 and 1993, and $15 million cash to the Edmonton Oilers for Wayne Gretzky, Marty McSorley and Mike Krushelnyski.

-Carson demanded a trade out of Edmonton in November 1989.
+Carson demanded a trade out of Edmonton to an American-based team in October 1989, stating, "It was very difficult for me to play in Edmonton in the whole Gretzky syndrome.
+I never wanted to play in Edmonton.
+I had just turned 20.
+I had bought a house in L.A., and suddenly I was gone."
 He was traded to his hometown of Detroit along with Kevin McClelland and a fifth-round draft pick for Adam Graves, Petr Klíma, Joe Murphy and Jeff Sharples.
 These players were instrumental in helping Edmonton win their fifth Stanley Cup in seven years in 1990.

 Carson later returned to Los Angeles in January 1993, following a trade for popular all-star defenseman Paul Coffey.
 He played with Gretzky and the Kings for parts of two seasons, but never regained the scoring touch he had early in his career.
 He later played for the Vancouver Canucks and the Hartford Whalers, where he ended his NHL career in 1996.

 From 1996-1998 Carson played for his hometown Detroit Vipers of the International Hockey League.
 He was a member of the 1997 Turner Cup-winning team.

 Carson represented the United States in the 1986 World Junior Ice Hockey Championships and the 1987 World Ice Hockey Championships.

 Carson participated in the Red Wings versus Toronto Maple Leafs alumni game before the 2014 NHL Winter Classic at Comerica Park.